Abibubble/milestone2-harry-potter-quiz/README.md

 #### Font Awesome:
 [Font Awesome](https://fontawesome.com/) was used on all pages to add the instructions, home, settings and copyright icons.
 #### Git:
-Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.
+Git was used for version control by utilizing the Gitpod terminal to add and commit to Git and push to GitHub.
 #### GitHub:
 GitHub is used to store the code for this project after being pushed from Git.
 #### Balsamiq: